nurislam-ab/react_capstone_project/README.md

 # React Capstone Project
 The project is built using React and Redux and based on a catalogue of meals.
 This catalogue is a browsable list of meals that can be filtered and access to the details of one meal item.
-A sample design was developed in this capstone project.
+A simple design was developed in this capstone project.

 ## Screeenshot